Our Instructors

 2021 SWKKF Leadership Award

-Sensei Scott is active on the tournament circuit, achieving success in both kata and kumite decisions at events across the country.
-He attended the Shintani National Team Tryouts in 2008, 2010, and 2012, and held a middleweight position on the Shintani Canadian National Team.
+Throughout his karate career, Sensei Scott has remained active on the tournament circuit, achieving success in kata and kumite events across the country.
+He competed at the Shintani National Team Tryouts in 2008, 2010, and 2012, ultimately securing a middleweight position on the Shintani Canadian National Team.

-Sensei Scott studied Computing Science (with specialization in Business) at the University of Alberta, and has gone on to form his own development company.
-He is currently working as the Director of eCommerce and Marketing for Nordic Holdings in Edmonton.
+Outside of karate, Sensei Scott studied Computing Science (with specialization in Business) at the University of Alberta and went on to found his own development and design company.
+He currently serves in a leadership role with Nordic Holdings Ltd. in Edmonton.

-In his spare time, Sensei Scott enjoys photography, digital art, video games, and skiing.
+In his spare time, he enjoys photography, digital art, video games, and skiing.

 Contact Sensei Scott Knowles